2025

 2023

-September 27-30: Writing retreat (the whole team).
+September 27-30: Writing retreat (the whole team) in Tideswell, UK.

 September 25-26: Visit to the University of Liverpool (the whole team) for a workshop with the project The Human Remains: Digital Library of British Mortuary Science and Investigation, directed by Dr Ruth Nugent.